Does your loved one have Aspergers Syndrome? (ASD Level 1)

 -

-often have Central Auditory Processing problems, may take extra time to take in and understand another's speech. * not so good at "small talk"
+Often have Central Auditory Processing problems, may take extra time to take in and understand another's speech

 -